richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_BingMapsAPI.md

 :----- | :----- | :-----
 `347` |  `22.2083,-159.4784,28.9,-97.2,...` | `[6,50,183,360,...]"`

-_Note: Characters that seem out-of-place {e.g., the double-quote at the end of the sample elevations column data} are real and will be cleaned in downstream logic_
+_Note: Garbage characters {e.g., the double-quote at the end of the sample elevations column data} will be cleaned in downstream logic_

 ### `Elevations` Table
 This table will receive data from an Update Policy (as new data streams to Elevations_fromAPI).